Avoid receding hairline (for men)

 - Ringworm infections.
 Ringworm is a type of fungal infection on the skin especially on the scalp causing thinning of hair, which leads to hair loss.

 - Folliculitis.
 Folliculitis is the inflammation of the hair follicles.
 The main cause of Folliculitis is the blockage of the hair follicles causing the natural hair oils to build up, causing the hair follicles to swell.
-Another cause of Folliculitis is bacterial infection.
-The infected hair follicles will have reduced efficiency regarding nourishing the hair, which result to hair loss.
+Another cause of Folliculitis is a bacterial infection.
+The infected hair follicles will have reduced efficiency regarding nourishing the hair, which results in hair loss.

 - Demodex folliculorum.
 The Demodex is a little worm-like pathogen that infects hair follicles and it usually feeds on oils and dead skin cells.
 These little pathogens cause irritation on the hair follicles, which leads to inflammation and hair loss.